 BayMedica is Blazing a New Trail in Cannabinoid Production

-Through our proprietary processes, we produce rare and pure cannabinoids that are bioidentical to the plant, including cannabichromene (CBC), tetrahydrocannabivarin (THCV), cannabidivarin (CBDV) and cannabicitran (CBT).
-We are one of the few companies that can produce these rare cannabinoids with repeatable consistency—and at commercial scale.
-With applications for pharmaceuticals, nutraceuticals, recreational products, cosmetics, and pet food, BayMedica cannabinoids will help you develop targeted, consistent and unique products for your customers while keeping your costs down, and your standards high.
+Through our proprietary processes, we produce rare and pure cannabinoids that are bioidentical to the plant, including cannabichromene (CBC), tetrahydrocannabivarin (THCV), cannabidivarin (CBDV), and cannabicitran (CBT).
+We are one of the few companies that can produce these rare cannabinoids with repeatable consistency—and at a commercial scale.
+With applications for pharmaceuticals, nutraceuticals, recreational products, cosmetics, and pet food, BayMedica cannabinoids will help you develop targeted, consistent, and unique products for your customers while keeping your costs down, and your standards high.

 The cannabis industry is evolving quickly.
 Get in touch with us to discuss how we can future-proof your supply chain—and help grow your business.